nurturingmyself/kafka-helpers/README.md

 * `wrapFlow` - This stage lets us wrap any plain flow of type `Flow[F[T], F[U], _]` and convert it to a flow of type `Flow[CommittableMessage[F, T], CommittableMessage[F, U], _]`.

-  In the example, the `businessLogic` flow is exactly the logic that will differ between services.
+  In the example, the `businessLogic` flow is exactly the logic that cannot be shared.
 Separating it from the main flow will allow us to cleanly unit test it without any messy mocks.

 * `produce` - This stage pipes messages into the specified topic in Kafka.
-It uses an external producer and allows you to share the producer instance across the service, improving throughput.
+It uses an external producer and allows you to share the producer instance across the application, improving throughput.

   The stage requires an implicit `KafkaWritable` instance for the input type; this is a typeclass that describes how to serialize a message into a triplet of key, value and timestamp.
 The example shows how to create an instance succinctly for any type that has a `play-json` `Writes` instance by providing functions for creating the key and timestamp values.